KazeShikaru/ChatBot/README.md

 ![](images/convo5.PNG)

 ## Features Implemented (since last version)
-Functions added include a modified flower and potato recommendation system, a custom gui, more training, sentiment analysis and entity recognition.
+Functions added include a modified flower and potato recommendation system, a custom gui, a flower recommendation system, more training, sentiment analysis and entity recognition.
 Training data now contains spelling errors to account for user spelling mistakes.
 Altought, the system should be sufficiently capable of ignoring most spelling errors on low value words anyway.